Brush, Colorado

-Brush is a Statutory City located in Morgan County, Colorado, United States.
-The city population was 5,339 at the 2020 United States Census.
+Brush is a statutory city located in Morgan County, Colorado, United States.
+The city population was 5,339 at the 2020 United States census.
 Brush is a part of the Fort Morgan, CO Micropolitan Statistical Area.

 History

-Brush, Colorado was named for Jared L. Brush, who was a Colorado cattle pioneer.
+The Brush, Colorado, post office opened on September 19, 1882, and the Town of Brush was incorporated on November 24, 1884.
+Brush was named for Jared L. Brush, who was a Colorado cattle pioneer.
 Brush had never lived in Brush, Colorado, instead helping to settle what is now known as Greeley.
-Brush later served as Lieutenant Governor of Colorado, and liked to visit "his town" often.
+Brush later served as Lieutenant Governor of Colorado and liked to visit "his town" often.
+An alternative thought for how the town received its name was that in 1883 the town mayor told his councilmen that he would come up with the town's name in a fortnight's time.
+Two weeks later, he was approached in his horse stable, and when he was asked what the town shall be named, he looked down at the object he was brushing his horse with and declared it should be called 'Brush'.

-The town was incorporated by election in 1884.
+Brush is on the Loewen database of possible sundown towns.